dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 ### Unary and binary operators

-If a unary or binary operator invokes an user-defined operator that is declared with one or more attributes for special null behavior, the null state is determined by those attributes.
-Otherwise the null state of the expression is the default null state of its type.
+If a unary or binary operator invokes an user-defined operator then the null state of the expression is the default null state for the type of the user-defined operator.
+Otherwise it is the null state of the expression.

 ***Something special to do for binary `+` over strings and delegates?***